eggdropsoap/QuestWorlds/markdown/QuestWorlds.md

 #### 2.3.1.1 Assured Contest

 Some **obstacles** don't require a roll to overcome.
 You’ll just do it and keep going, much as you get dressed in the morning or drive your car to work.
-We call these kinds or contests **assured** contests because your **victory** is assured.
+We call these kinds of contests **assured** contests because your **victory** is assured.
 Your GM may want to describe your **victory** as a sweat inducing challenge for you, even though there is no risk of **defeat**, to highlight the heroic struggle of your PC to beat the obstacle, nonetheless.

 As your character advances, the challenges that qualify for assured contests will become more complex.
 If you face a driving challenge, the bar for assured will be much lower for a champion Formula 1 racer than a typical commuter.

 **Assured contests** are the GM’s primary tool to establish your character’s competence.
 This makes them one of the most powerful and frequently used tools in a GM’s tool chest.
-Remember, your GM doesn’t have to, and usually shouldn’t advise you you’re involved in an **assured contest**, so it's best to treat all **contests** as if your skin is on the line.
+Remember, your GM doesn’t have to, and usually shouldn’t, advise you you’re involved in an **assured contest**, so it's best to treat all **contests** as if your skin is on the line.

 Your GM may also use an **assured contest** when there is no interesting story branch from **defeat**.
 If failing to open the derelict spaceship's hatch means that the story of your exploration of the ancient space hulk would end abruptly, your GM may choose to make it an **assured contest**. **Assured contests** may be used to find clues when your GM is running a mystery and correct application of one of your **abilities** should reveal the information and allow the story to continue, over becoming mired due to a missed roll and missing clue.

-Sometimes your GM will decide potential complications could arise in overcoming an **story obstacle**.
+Sometimes your GM will decide potential complications could arise in overcoming a **story obstacle**.
 Or they may want to give you a **bonus** if you do particularly well.
 If so, they will call for you to make a die roll even though your **victory** is not in question.
 Your GM will use your die roll **result** to decide if any unforeseen **consequences** or **benefits** arose from your actions.

-If you roll a **failure**, you still beat the obstacle, but you also suffer an adverse **consequence** (see §2.7).
+If you roll a **failure**, you still beat the obstacle, but you also suffer an adverse **consequence** (see §2.7.1).
 The nature of this adversity is up to the GM.
 It will probably be a **penalty** involving the same tactic you used in this one (because you exhausted yourself, sprained an ankle, embarrassed yourself in front of your peers, etc.) or to the value of one of your relationships.

-If you achieve a high **result**, you’ll receive a **benefit** from your effort (see §2.6).
+If you achieve a high **result**, you’ll receive a **benefit** from your effort (see §2.7.2).
 Again, this is up to the GM to define.
 It could be a **bonus** to the **tactic** used in the **contest**, or to of one of your relationships, etc.

 **Fumbles** and **criticals** always result in an unexpected difficulty or reward!